 Finally, bear in mind that loans to participators tax charges can apply in cases that are not obvious.
 Section 459 of the same Act specifically applies to cases.
 Where the taxpayer tries to distort the evidence intentionally in order to prevent a tax penalty.
 Nevertheless, it can apply in ‘innocent’ situations as well.
 The best way to illustrate this is by an example.

 Example 2: Section 459 charge

-Mr X is a participator in two companies, Y Limited and Z Limited.
-He has a director’s current account balance in his favour in Z Limited of £ 100,000, which he would like to draw down.
-Unfortunately, Z Limited has no money, and the £100,000 he would like to get his hands on is actually sitting in the balance sheet of Y Limited.
+Mr. X owns Y Limited and Z Limited firms.
+He has a director’s current account balance of £ 100,000 in his hands with Z Limited.
+That he would like to draw.
+Z Limited has no income.
+The £100,000 he would like to get his hands on is currently sitting on the balance sheet of Y Limited.

-Interestingly, it appears that this would not be the case if there was simply a transfer of credit balance between the companies, with Z Limited transferring the liability under the director’s loan account to Y Limited in return for an intercompany balance.
-Y Limited could then pay the £100,000 to Mr X direct, and this would not appear to give rise to a loans to participators tax charge.
+It seems this would not be the case if there was simply a transfer of credit balance between the companies.
+With Z Limited transferred the liability under the director’s loan account to Y Limited in return for an intercompany balance.
+Y Limited could then pay the £100,000 to Mr. X direct.
+This would not appear to give rise to loans to a participator’s tax charge.

 Let our accountants in London make things easier to understand for you.
 We’re friendly, proactive, young, and keep up with all the latest developments in your business to make sure you’re on top of your game.
 Contact us now!